Batman Returns: Plot

 During Gotham's Christmas-tree lighting, Oswald and Catwoman kidnap Gotham's beauty queen, the Ice Princess, and lure Batman to a rooftop above the ceremony.
 Oswald pushes the Ice Princess to her death with a swarm of bats, framing Batman.
 When Catwoman objects to the murder and rebuffs Oswald's sexual advances, he attacks her, sending her crashing through a glasshouse.
-Batman escapes in the Batmobile, unaware that the Red Triangle gang has sabotaged it, allowing Oswald to take it on a remote-controlled rampage.
+Batman escapes in the Batmobile, unaware that the Red Triangle Gang has sabotaged it, allowing Oswald to take it on a remote-controlled rampage.
 Before regaining control, Batman records Oswald's insulting tirade against Gotham's citizens and later plays it during Oswald's mayoral rally, destroying his public image and forcing him to retreat to Gotham Zoo.
 There, Oswald renounces his humanity, fully embracing his identity as the Penguin, and sets his plan in motion to abduct and kill Gotham's first-born sons as revenge for his own abandonment.

 Selina attempts to kill Max at his charity ball, but Bruce intervenes, and the two inadvertently discover each other's secret identities.
 Penguin crashes the event intending to kidnap Max's son, Chip, but Max offers himself instead.
-Batman disrupts the Red Triangle gang and halts the kidnappings, prompting the Penguin to unleash his missile-equipped penguin army to destroy Gotham.
+Batman disrupts the Red Triangle Gang and halts the kidnappings, prompting the Penguin to unleash his missile-equipped penguin army to destroy Gotham.
 Batman's ally, Alfred Pennyworth, overrides the control signal, redirecting the penguins back to Gotham Zoo.
 As the missiles obliterate the zoo, Batman unleashes a swarm of bats, causing the Penguin to fall into the toxic waters of the Arctic exhibit.
 Catwoman confronts Max, rejecting Batman's plea to abandon her revenge and leave with him.
 Max shoots Batman, incapacitating him, and then shoots Catwoman multiple times, but she survives, claiming she has two of her nine lives left.
-Catwoman electrocutes Max with a live cable, causing a power surge that appears to kill them both; however, Batman finds only Max's remains.
+Catwoman electrocutes Max with a live cable, causing a power surge that appears to kill them both; however, Batman finds only Max's charred remains.
 The Penguin emerges one last time but succumbs to his injuries, with his penguins carrying his body into the water.